Charles Richard Fairey: Early life

 Charles Fairey was born on 5 May 1887 in Hendon, Middlesex and educated at the Merchant Taylors' School, Northwood and Ardingly College, and later as an apprentice at the Finsbury Technical College where he studied City & Guilds courses in electrical engineering and chemistry.
-Fairey's father had died when he was aged 11 and although from a middle-class background this dramatic change in the families circumstances led to Fairey taking a job, aged 15 with the Jandus Electric Company of London, who manufactured arc lamps.
+Fairey's father had died when he was aged 11, and although from a middle-class background, this dramatic change in the family's circumstances led to Fairey taking a job, aged 15, with the Jandus Electric Company of London, which manufactured arc lamps.
 His progress was such that he was able to take charge of the installation of electric lights at Heysham docks whilst still in his teens.
 His next job was as an analytical chemist, working on boiler-feed and fuel problems at Municipal Borough of Finchley power station.
 Fairey became a skilled designer and builder of model aeroplanes and active member of the Kite and Model Aeroplane Association.
 On 4 June 1910 (aged 23) Fairey entered a model flying competition at Crystal Palace, London.
 His model monoplane design won 1st prize in the Longest Flight and Stability Competition with a distance of 153yds 1 ft 10in.
-His success in aeroplane modeling helped establish his reputation as a craftsman and innovator.
+His success in aeroplane modelling helped establish his reputation as a craftsman and innovator.